ebi-webcomponents/nightingale/packages/nightingale-navigation/README.md

 [![Published on NPM](https://img.shields.io/npm/v/nightingale-navigation.svg)](https://www.npmjs.com/package/nightingale-navigation)

 This custom element can be used to zoom and navigate along the sequence displayed in Nightingale.
-When a user interacts with the component, a `change` event is triggered which <nightingale-manager> uses to change `displaystart` and `displayend` values on relevant custom elements.
+When a user interacts with the component, a `change` event is triggered which <nightingale-manager> uses to change `display-start` and `display-end` values on relevant custom elements.

 [Demo](https://ebi-webcomponents.github.io/nightingale/#/navigation)